tjjoe/MI-462-portfloio/README.md

 # MI-462-portfolio
-This portfolio is the final project for Dr. Pursell's class.
-This portfolio includes final deliverables for the many of the classes involved in the data analytics minor.
+Hello.
+My name is TJ Augustine and I am a senior at DeSales University.
+I am a computer sciecne major aith minors in both mathematics and data analytics.
+I amcurrently searching for a career in data analytics.
+I have begun looking for companies in the Lehigh Valley area, but at the same time have been looking into sports analytics careers.
+This is my portfolio that includes deliverables for all of the classes involved in the DeSales Data Analytics minor.

 [Design Thinking Statement](https://github.com/tjjoe/MI-462-portfolio/blob/main/Design%20Thinking.pdf)
 [Tableau - Data Visualization Project](https://github.com/tjjoe/MI-462-portfolio/blob/main/MG226FinalProjectPowerpoint.pdf)
 [Python 0 Database Analysis Project in Jupyter Notebook](https://github.com/tjjoe/MI-462-portfolio/blob/main/CS260FinalProject.pdf)